DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 #### Composing

+After decided the plugin to use, the user clicked on the plugin entry.
-After selecting the plugin, a popup window will appear.
+A popup window appears.
 If Mask Network has no permission to the plugin site, Mask Network will jump to a permission granting page first.

 After permissions granted, the plugin page will appear.